Brands, Commodity Aesthetics, and Material Culture in Syria

 LH: As I work on iridescence as a concept describing the aesthetics but also effects of petro-modernity, I’m interested in these moments of colors entering various media or visual culture in general.
 Synthetically enhanced colors, but also brightly colored plastics therefore interest me.
 You talk about the shift in commodities, from the wooden squeezer produced in a local workshop, perfectly functionally designed, to a plastic fish with an illuminated image of the Dome of the Rock that a Chinese factory produces and sells across the world.
 To what extent do plastic things and screaming colors enter the commodity world of Syria?

-[Caption:] Clownfish-shaped lamp with a glowing image of the Dome of the Rock (Jerusalem)which is regarded as the third holiest site in Islam. © Alina Kokoschka.
+Figure 4: [Caption:] Clownfish-shaped lamp with a glowing image of the Dome of the Rock (Jerusalem)which is regarded as the third holiest site in Islam. © Alina Kokoschka.

 AK: Syria has a long-standing tradition of exchanging goods with China given their shared socialist orientation.
 So they have a stable trade relationship but the materiality of the goods has changed; once there were mostly goods made from tin or enamel, and this shifted to plastic, which consequently made the products more affordable.